-Q12 Please fill out the lowest rent you w ill charge on turnover for eac ch type of ur nit / - C cı ı
+Q12 Please fill out the lowest rent you will charge on turnover for each type of unit

 (Type of floor plan) Lowest rent you will charge on turnover Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Studio Studio Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = One bedroom One bedroom Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Two bedrooms Two bedrooms Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Three bedrooms Three bedrooms Loop current: Which types of units are in your complex?
 Please check all that apply.
-(For reference total un = Other Other Q13 Please fill out highest rent you will charge on turnover for each t (Type of floor plan) Highest rent you will charge on turnover Loop current: Which types of units are in your complex?
+(For reference total un = Other Other Other Q13 Please fill out highest rent you will charge on turnover for each t type of unit (Type of floor plan) Highest rent you will charge on turnover Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Studio Studio Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = One bedroom One bedroom Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Two bedrooms Two bedrooms Loop current: Which types of units are in your complex?
 Please check all that apply.
 (For reference total un = Three bedrooms Three bedrooms Loop current: Which types of units are in your complex?
 Please check all that apply.
-(For reference total un = Other Other ave between move out of old topont and Q14 On average how many days does it take you to turnover a unit (d ays between move-out or old tenant and move-in of new)?\\\\\
+(For reference total un = Other Other Q14 On average how many days does it take you to turnover a unit (d move-in of new)? ays between move-out of old tenant and